estebangarviso/estebangarviso/README.md

 <a href="https://www.linkedin.com/in/estebangarviso/" rel="nofollow">![](https://img.shields.io/badge/-LinkedIn-0A66C2?style=solid&labelColor=0A66C2&logo=linkedin)</a>
 - 👋 Hi!
 My name is Esteban Garviso and I'm professional developer.
 - 👀 I'm interested in constantly growing, improving my development to be able to offer solutions at a better quality and price, for people and companies.
-- 🌱 I'm currently finishing Full Stack Development career at <a href="https://escalab.academy/">Escalab Academy</a>.
+- 🌱 I'm a Full Stack Developer and you can watch me career and certifications at [my linkedin profile](https://www.linkedin.com/in/estebangarviso/).
-- 🌲 Certified Fullstack Developer by KnowledgeHut UpGrad, India
 - 💞️ I'm looking to collaborate on creating new projects in JavaScript or every kind of language.

 <!---